 The Largest Countries In South America

-Occupying half of the continent’s landmass, Brazil is the fifth largest country in the world with a land area of 3,287,956 square miles.
+Brazil is the largest country in South America.
+In fact, occupying half of the continent’s landmass, Brazil is the fifth largest country in the world with a land area of 3,287,956 square miles.
 Officially called the Federal Republic of Brazil, it occupies approximately half of the landmass of South America.
 Facing the Atlantic Ocean with a 4,655 mile long coastline, Brazil also has high inland borders with a majority of the South America countries.
 Taking the shape of an irregular triangle, Brazil occupies a diverse range of subtropical and tropical landscapes including the low mountain areas, savannahs, and wetlands while lacking in high mountains, deserts, and arctic environments.

 The Argentine Republic is the official name of the second largest country in South America which occupies a land area of 1,073,500 square miles.
 It is a federal republic with a bicameral legislature including the Senate and chambers of deputies.
 The capital city of the Argentine Republic is currently Buenos Aires and the official language of communication in Spanish.
 Argentina has a population of 44,052,000 people and a population density of 15.8 people per square mile.
 Argentina has the 3rd largest population in South America and the 33rd largest globally.
 The country has immense forest cover, plains and the famous tourist attractions along with miles and miles of ocean shorelines.